-The health benefits of meditative practice are beyond question.
+The health benefits of meditation are beyond question.
 From studies on deep breathing mediation which show drastic improvements in heart rate (a measure of stress), to research which proves that meditation reduces anxiety, to tests on mindfulness meditation that demonstrate how sitting still with your thoughts can improve attention, the science all comes out in favor of the everyday practice of meditation.

 At the same time, deep, diaphragmatic breathing has been shown to decrease blood pressure and pulse rate, as well as other indicators of stress like skin conductivity (more sweat means more stress!).
-Similarly, clinical subjects have been shown to have decreased affects like anger, depression, and pain after sustained deep breathing meditations.
+Similarly, clinical subjects have been shown to have decreased affects like anger, depression, and pain after sustained deep breathing relaxation meditation.